-Across the UK local groups have mobilised to provide support and assistance to those who are isolated, vulnerable and unable to access food during the outbreak.
+Across the UK local groups continue to provide support and assistance to those who are isolated, vulnerable and unable to access food during the ongoing pandemic.

-If you’re living in the private sector (outside of King’s Residences) and find that you are unable to leave your home because you are vulnerable to the risks of COVID-19, or you are a risk to others over the coming weeks and months, there are local groups you can get in touch with.
-These groups are acting as a point of contact for residents in their local areas, some with points of contact for each street.
+If you’re living in the private sector (outside of King’s Residences) and find that you are unable to leave your home because you are vulnerable to the risks of coronavirus, are self-isolating or in quarantine, there are local groups you can get in touch with.
+These groups act as a point of contact for residents in their local areas, some with points of contact for each street.

 Similarly, you may wish to volunteer as a point of contact or to provide support to others.

 - Picking up some basic shopping (milk, bread etc.) and leaving them at your door

 - Collecting essential medication or to carry out vital tasks such as dog walking